-- 15.1 The Trust may make reasonable contact with the employee from time to time during their maternity leave. - 15.2 The employee may work, including attending training, for up to 10 days during maternity leave without bringing their maternity leave or SMP to an end.
-The arrangements, including pay, would be set by agreement with their line manager or the Head of Human Resources.
-The employee is not obliged to undertake any such work during maternity leave.
+- 16.1 The Trust may make reasonable contact with the employee from time to time during their SPL.
+This may include contacting the employee to discuss arrangements for their return to work. - 16.2 The employee may work, including attending training, for up to 10 days during maternity or adoption leave without bringing their maternity leave or SMP to an end.
+In addition the employee can work up to 20 days during SPL without bringing it to an end.
+These are called Shared Parental Leave In Touch (or SPLIT) days.
+The arrangements, including pay, would be set by agreement with their line manager or the Human Resources Director.
+The employee is not obliged to undertake any such work during maternity, adoption or shared parental leave.
 In any case, the employee must not work in the two weeks following birth.

-16. Returning to Work
+17 Returning to Work

-- 16.1 If an employee wants to end a period of SPL early, they must give the Trust eight weeks' written notice of the new return date.
-If they have already given the Trust three period of leave notices, they will not be able to end their SPL early without the Trust's agreement. - 16.2 If an employee wants to extend their SPL, assuming they still have unused SPL entitlement remaining, they must give the Trust a written period of leave notice at least eight weeks before the date they were due to return to work.
+- 17.1 If an employee wants to end a period of SPL early, they must give the Trust eight weeks' written notice of the new return date.
+If they have already given the Trust three period of leave notices, they will not be able to end their SPL early without the Trust's agreement. - 17.2 If an employee wants to extend their SPL, assuming they still have unused SPL entitlement remaining, they must give the Trust a written period of leave notice at least eight weeks before the date they were due to return to work.
 If they have already given the Trust three period of leave notices they will not be able to extend their SPL without the Trust's agreement.
-Employees may instead be able to request annual leave or ordinary parental leave (see our Parental Leave Policy), subject to the needs of the Academy. - 16.3 Employees are normally entitled to return to work in the position they held before starting SPL, and on the same terms of employment.
-However, if it is not reasonably practicable for the Trust to allow employees to return into the same position, the Trust may give the employee another suitable and appropriate job on terms and conditions that are not less favourable, but only in the following circumstances: - (a) if their SPL and any maternity or paternity leave they have taken adds up to more than 26 weeks in total (whether or not taken consecutively); or
+Employees may instead be able to request annual leave or ordinary parental leave (see our Parental Leave Policy), subject to the needs of the Academy. - 17.3 Employees are normally entitled to return to work in the position they held before starting SPL, and on the same terms of employment.
+However, if it is not reasonably practicable for the Trust to allow employees to return into the same position, the Trust may give the employee another suitable and appropriate job on terms and conditions that are not less favourable, but only in the following circumstances:

-- (b) if they took SPL consecutively with more than four weeks of ordinary parental leave. - 16.4 If the employee wants to change their hours or other working arrangements on return from SPL, they should make a request under our Flexible Working Policy.
-Requests should be made as early as possible. - 16.5 If the employee decides they do not want to return to work, they should give notice of resignation in accordance with their contract.
+- a) if their SPL and any maternity or paternity leave they have taken adds up to more than 26 weeks in total (whether or not taken consecutively); or - b) if they took SPL consecutively with more than four weeks of ordinary parental leave. - 17.4 If the employee wants to change their hours or other working arrangements on return from SPL, they should make a request under the Trust's Flexible Working Policy.
+Requests should be made as early as possible. - 17.5 If the employee decides they do not want to return to work, they should give notice of resignation in accordance with their contract.